numfocus/gsoc/CONTRIBUTING-students.md

 ### How to write a great Proposal

-Firstly, think about your choice of project carefully, you're going to be doing it for a couple of months, so it's important that you choose something you're going to enjoy.
+First, think about your choice of project carefully, you're going to be doing it for a couple of months, so it's important that you choose something you're going to enjoy.
 Once you've made your mind up: